 \section{Conclusion}

 In conclusion, we have shown that an ancilla-assisted strategy for Gaussian state interferometry can beat the coherent state for all levels of the loss parameter.
 In the high-loss regime, we see that this strategy out-performs many schemes proposed to date.
-We also show that the quantum Fisher information of the Caves scheme is larger than $\alpha^2 e^{2r} + \sinh^2 r$, quoted in all current literature.
+We also show that the quantum Fisher information of the Caves scheme is larger than $\alpha^2 e^{2r} + \sinh^2 r$, quoted in all current literature, and there exists a measurement that saturates the bound.
 By using the appropriate measurement, the precision of the Caves scheme can be improved upon, and is more loss-resistant than photon counting.
 For all the schemes we examined, we have found the optimal measurement operators.